 You will start by digitizing the tank located at node 103 in the upper right-hand corner of the model.

-1. Click Insert Tankfrom the InfoWater Pro Edit toolbar.
-Move the cursor to the desired location, and click the mouse button.
+1. Click on the Insertdrop-down menu, and choose Tank from the Edit group of InfoWater Pro ribbon.
+Move the cursor to the desired location, and click on the mouse button.
 Select a general tank location per the network map provided.

 2. You are then prompted to enter the identifier and an optional description for the new tank.
 Enter the Tank ID in the field as shown below, using a comma to separate the ID from the description.